Cable calculator

 To ensure safe and efficient charging, we use a maximum voltage drop of 0.1 V as our baseline.

-Be sure to account for both the positive and negative cables, and enter the alternator’s current output.
+Include both the positive and negative cable and specify the alternator current output.

 For example: 2.5 m cable (one-way distance) and a 75 A alternator → enter 5 m and 75 A.

-*If the required cable area becomes too large, you can use two cables of the same size in parallel.
+*If the required cable area is large, you can use two cables of the same dimension.

 Formula for calculating the cable cross-section: 0.018 × m × A / 0.1 = cable area in mm²